AnchalMallick/To-Do-List-Web-Application/README.md

 TO DO:
 (1) Integration with database to enable saving the content even on restarting the server, updating and deleting functionality.
-(2) Deployment of the web app on Heroku.
+(2) Giving the user enough flexibility to create custom lists (3) Deployment of the web app on Heroku.